 There is a danger in using the term "Love" when directed towards a person who is not your relative (and sometimes even then

 ).
-When done properly, it ends up as a Relationship Upgrade
+When done properly and the feeling is reciprocated, it ends up as a Relationship Upgrade

 In some instances, reaching the "I Love You" place is seen as point of no return, or at least an indication of a long term relationship.
 Ironically, sometimes declaring your love for someone ends up as a Moment Killer